Champii/Rock/doc/src/intro.md

 Each whitespace count, and tabulations `\t` are prohibited.

 The number of whitespace to make one level of indentation is taken from the first indent level.
-If your first indentation has two whitespaces, the rest of the file must have the same number of whitespace per level (two)
+If your first indentation has two whitespaces, the rest of the file must have the same number of whitespace per level (here two)

 We generally use two as a default, but you can use any number you want.
 Here is the same example with four whitespaces: